 Thinking about investing in BIM but not sure which pain points it solves?
 Whether to go for Revit or Archicad?
 Or what you need to bring to the table in the BIM content development process?
 Let's get it all sorted out with Marta Gutiérrez, Architect and BIM Consultant.

 Answering the 13 most asked questions about BIM

 Heard about BIM but quite not sure what it is, means, or does?
 We took a long, hard look at a search engine to see which BIM-related questions professionals tend to ask.
 Without further ado: here are the answers to your commonly asked questions.

 BIM is short for Building Information Modelling.
 Easy!

 In an ideological and practical sense: BIM stands for smarter use of information (data) to erect better and greener buildings faster.

 BIM is a digital building process where information (data) about every single component is collated and managed across the project team and the building’s lifecycle.
 Learn more about BIM in this webinar >

 BIM is used in the construction industry and forms a central bank of information for everyone included in the project.
 The people who participate in the process include architects, engineers, contractors, construction workers, quantity surveyors, clients, owners, developers, and manufacturers – to name a few.

 But name-dropping titles doesn’t equal adoption, right?
-True, but adoption is skyrocketing, too.
-Driven by private interest and the spread of BIM mandates for public projects, the percentage of BIM users are:
+True.
+But – adoption is skyrocketing, too.
+Driven by private interest and the spread of BIM mandates for public projects, the percentage of BIM users is:

 - 44% in Europe (USP marketing research).
 Some nations, such as the UK, Denmark, and The Netherlands boast higher numbers.
 The nationally collated number is expected to rise to 61% by 2025.